GSA/Section508.gov/_posts/2017-06-29-blog-section-508-transition-activities-update.md

 type: article
 title: 'Section 508 Transition Activities Update'
 created: 1498743532
+tags: Policy
+description: June 29, 2017 - Here are some updates on the **Section 508 Transition Activities** underway to centralize guidance, avoid duplication, and streamline the transition to the revised standards.
+The Access Board, the ACoP, GSA&rsquo;s Government-wide Section 508 Team, and many of you who are working to help make this transition happen as smoothly as possible.
 ---

 June 29, 2017 - Here are some updates on the **Section 508 Transition Activities** underway to centralize guidance, avoid duplication, and streamline the transition to the revised standards.
 The Access Board, the ACoP, GSA&rsquo;s Government-wide Section 508 Team, and many of you who are working to help make this transition happen as smoothly as possible.